sr-bioin/plantWGS_NextFlow/README.md

 **Hifiasm**
 is a fast haplotype-resolved de novo assembler initially designed for PacBio HiFi reads.
 It produces arguably the best single-sample telomere-to-telomere assemblies combing HiFi, ultralong and Hi-C reads, and it is one of the best haplotype-resolved assemblers for the trio-binning assembly given parental short reads.
 For more information, please visit https://github.com/chhylp123/hifiasm. <br>
   &ensp; Completeness: <br>
   &emsp; &emsp; Merqury is a tool for validating genomes assembled using long read sequencing.
-The algorithm uses k-mer to evaluate base accuracy and <br> &emsp; &emsp; completeness of a genome by comparing the de novo assembled genome with high accuracy reads that are not used in the assembly.
-The program does not require another reference assembly for its evaluation.
+The algorithm uses k-mer to evaluate base accuracy and <br> &emsp; &emsp; completeness of a genome by comparing the de novo assembled genome with high accuracy reads that are not used in the assembly. <br>
+  &emsp; &emsp; The program does not require another reference assembly for its evaluation.
 It is able to evaluate the haplotype-specific accuracy, completeness, phase block continuity and switch errors in trio binned assemblies. https://github.com/marbl/merqury <br>
  Quast

 **Maker2**